hstoklosa/twitter-clone/README.md

 The project is currently in the beginning phases of development, and in order to keep track of the progress, the following README will contain series of information (stack, features, specific todos).

-Over the summer of 2023, I will be working on this project until it will be of a satisfactory standard to be deployed and included as my resume project.
+Over the summer of 2023 (or longer if neccessary), I will be working on this project until it will be of a satisfactory standard to be deployed and included as my resume project.

 ### 🔍 Features

 -   [x] User Authentication
--   [x] Profile Management (profile picture, bio, location)
+-   [x] Profile page & management options
 -   [x] Following/Followers
--   [x] Tweeting (text, images, videos)
+-   [x] Tweeting (text & images)
--   [ ] Likes, retweets & commenting
--   [ ] Feed (for you & following - algorithmic order)
+-   [x] Commenting, retweeting, quoting, liking
+-   [x] Algorithmic feed
 -   [ ] Search Functionality (user/tweets/hashtags)
--   [ ] Direct Messaging
+-   [ ] Real-time direct messaging
--   [ ] Real-time Notifications (likes, retweets, follows, dms)
+-   [ ] Real-time notifications - likes, retweets, follows, DMs (websockets)

-Notes:

--   `MongoDB` and `Mongoose` to store and model (ODM) data
--   `Passport.js` for local auth and OAuth2.0
--   `express-session` and `mongo-connect` for sessions management & storage
--   `@reduxjs/toolkit` instead of `redux` for quicker development

 ## 🔌 Technologies

-I have decided to use the **MERN** stack since I've never used a NoSQL database technology before.
-In addition, MongoDB has gained a lot of popularity among developers due to its capabilities for storing and handling large amounts of data e.g., for social media apps.

-Additinally, I can't ignore the fact that Mongo has gained a ton of popularity among developers due to its capabilities, and it is usually favoured for social media applications.
+_MERN Stack:_ I'm embracing the opportunity to delve into the realm of NoSQL databases, a new direction for my development skills.

+MongoDB, a key component of this stack, stands out due to its widespread acclaim in the developer community.
+Its prowess extends beyond just managing large volumes of data with ease; it's equally adept at handling diverse data structures, making it highly suitable for a variety of complex applications.

+The choice of MongoDB is further solidified by its growing prominence across multiple domains, not just limited to social media.
+Its scalability, combined with user-friendly features, positions it as a strategic choice for developers eager to explore and leverage the full potential of NoSQL databases in modern web development.

+**NOTES**

+-   `MongoDB` a document-orientated & NoSQL data storage
+-   `Mongoose` for ODM modelling and easier data access/manipulation
+-   `Passport.js` for authentication purposes such as LocalAuth and OAuth2.0
+-   `express-session` and `mongo-connect`, respectively, to create and store the sessions
+-   `@reduxjs/toolkit` instead of `redux` for simplified apprach to state management
     <br/><br/>

 <p align="center">
    <a href="https://react.dev/" target="__blank">